 sold in Suffolk branches of Morrison’s and Tesco

 Although the crown and arrows of Saint Edmund had been raised in 1954, the notion of reviving their use on a flag for the county, was suggested by local resident Bill Bulstrode,

 who proposed a design with the Saint Edmund arms as a shield on the cross of Saint George, laudably highlighting the county’s lack of a recognised flag of its own.

 This design, however, is almost identical to the flag of the region of East Anglia as a whole

-which is over a century old and was amongst the first flags included on the Flag Institute’s registry; indeed the design is actually based on the flag of East Anglia.
-This proposed flag was therefore not eligible for registration, both for lack of distinction and, because the design is a registered trademark, as indicated by the circled letter “R” below
+(of which Suffolk is, of course, a part!) which is over a century old and was amongst the first flags included on the Flag Institute’s registry; indeed the design is actually based on the flag of East Anglia.
+This proposed flag was therefore not eligible for registration, both for lack of distinction and, because the design was a registered trademark, as indicated by the circled letter “R” below

 Two other designs are associated with the county; an armorial banner

 of the Suffolk County Council arms